 Breastfeeding Versus Pumping- Everything You Need to Know

 There are huge benefits to both pumping and breastfeeding!
-Regardless of how you choose to feed your baby, when comparing breastfeeding versus pumping, you’re going to end up with the same result- A FED BABY!
+When comparing breastfeeding versus pumping, you’re going to end up with the same result- A FED BABY!
+Either or both are amazing!

 First, it is awesome that you have decided to make it a priority that your baby receives breast milk.
 There are so many great benefits for both you and your baby, that it balances out with the bit of inconvenience it can be at times.